Yitzhak Ben-Zvi: Poale Zion and Bar Giora

 In spring of 1910 Poale Zion (Palestine) decided to launch a Socialist Hebrew language periodical in Jerusalem.
 It was called Ha'ahdut and Ben Zvi persuaded Ben Gurion to join as proof reader and translator.
 The Haredi community in Jerusalem refused to rent them rooms.

-At the Poale Zion conference held in April 1911, Ben Zvi announced his plan to move to Constantinople to study Ottoman law.
-By the following year many of the second Aliyah activists had gathered in the Ottoman capital, with Shochat, Ben Gurion, Moshe Sharret, David Remez, Golda Lishansky, Manya Wilbushewitch and Joseph Trumpeldor all there.
+At the Poale Zion conference held in April 1911, Ben Zvi announced his plan to move to capital of Ottoman Empire, Istanbul.
+He is firstly study to Galatasaray High School and between years in 1912-1914 Istanbul University in Faculty of Law.
+By the following year many of the second Aliyah activists had gathered in the Ottoman capital, with Shochat, Ben Gurion, Moshe Shertok, David Remez, Golda Lishansky, Manya Wilbushewitch and Joseph Trumpeldor all there.
 As Poale Zion's leading theoretician in 1912 he published a two part essay arguing that in certain circumstances Jewish national interests must take precedence over class solidarity and that Arab labourers should be excluded from Moshavot and the Jewish sector.

+During World War I

 In 1915, despite calling on Jews to become Ottoman citizens and attempting to assemble a militia in Jerusalem to fight on the Ottoman side in the First World War, both Ben Zvi and Ben Gurion were expelled to Egypt.
 From there they travelled to New York where they arrived wearing their tarboushes.
 In America they set about recruiting members of Paole Zion to fight on the Ottoman side.
 When this failed he and Ben Gurion embarked on educating Paole Zion followers on the settlement projects in Palestine.
 This resulted in the publication of Eretz Israel - Past and Present (1918) which ran to several editions, selling 25,000 copies.
 Initially Ben Zvi was to be co-editor but Ben Gurion ended up dominating all aspects and despite writing about a third Ben Zvi got little recognition.

+Ben-Zvi served in the Jewish Legion (1st Judean battalion 'KADIMAH') together with Ben-Gurion.
+He helped found the Ahdut HaAvoda party in 1919, and became increasingly active in the Haganah.

 On returning to Palestine he married Golda Lishansky who had remained in the country throughout the war.